CONSUMER PROPOSAL IN FORT SASKATCHEWAN, ALBERTA

 - Wage garnishments are affecting your take-home pay

-Our commitment to providing dependable, trusted and effective financial solutions to Canadians dates back more than 50 years.
+Our dedication to providing trusted and independent financial assistance to Canadians started over 50 years ago and it hasn’t stopped since.
 Since then, we've dedicated ourselves to helping Canadians overcome their debts.
-Your neighbourhood MNP LTD. office in Sherwood Park is your best choice for personalized, lasting solutions, including consumer proposals, debt consolidation, informal debt settlements and more.
+Your local MNP LTD. office is your go-to source for personalized solutions, including consumer proposals, debt consolidation, informal debt settlements and more.

 Depending on how much debt you’ve accumulated, you may have the option to contact your creditors directly and discuss a lower interest rate or a repayment schedule that suits your situation.